equinixmetal-archive/docs-packet-legacy/products/03-servers/02-key-features/11-metadata.md

 }
 ```

 Additionally, if you want to grab specific information from the metadata, you can use `jq` to filter on specific fields, or choose any of the resources provided by the metadata service.
-To get a list of all the available metadata resources, you can quuery the following endpoint:
+To get a list of all the available metadata resources, you can query the following endpoint:

 `https://metadata.packet.net/2009-04-04/meta-data`